 Peterson's research interests have focused on the fundamental aspects of phase change heat transfer, including the heat transfer in reduced gravity environments, boiling from enhanced surfaces, and some of the earliest work in the area of flow and phase change heat transfer in microchannels.
 Early investigations focused on applications involving the thermal control of manned and unmanned spacecraft and progressed through applications of phase change heat transfer to the thermal control of electronic components and devices.
 More recently, investigations have included fundamental applications of phase change heat transfer to the field of biotechnology, including the insitu treatment of cancerous tissue using hypo and hyperthermia to arrest epileptic seizures through the rapid cooling of localized brain tissue, which required highly efficient heat dissipation devices capable of dissipating thermal energy to surrounding tissue.

-A Fellow of both the American Society of Mechanical Engineers and the American Institute of Aeronautics and Astronautics, Peterson is the author or co-author of 16 books or book chapters, 210 refereed journal articles, more than 170 conference publications, and holds 11 patents with four others pending.
+A Fellow of both the American Society of Mechanical Engineers and the American Institute of Aeronautics and Astronautics, Peterson is the author or co-author of 16 books or book chapters, 210 refereed journal articles, more than 170 conference publications, and holds 13 patents with one pending.
 He is a member of several professional organizations and the recipient of numerous national and international honors and awards for both teaching and research.

 Peterson earned a bachelor's degree in mechanical engineering, a second bachelor's degree in mathematics, and a master's degree in engineering, all from Kansas State University.
 He earned a PhD in mechanical engineering from Texas A&M University.
 He and his wife, Val, have four adult children, two of whom are Georgia Tech alumni.